shaunpez/shaunpezeshki.com/src/blog/post-48.md

 Social media is the platform enabling this transaction.
 But even if every app disappeared tomorrow, the pressure would remain.
 The culture of expectation would remain.
 The financial squeeze would remain.

+This is the part people pretend not to understand.
+Social media isn’t just where we express ourselves.
+It’s where opportunity circulates.

+Jobs don’t come only from applications anymore.
+They come from networks.
+From referrals.
+From being remembered when someone needs to hire fast.
+Recruiters scroll.
+Clients scan.
+Silence doesn’t read as “private.”
+It reads as “unknown.”

+The same logic applies to relationships.
+Dating.
+Friendships.
+Creative partnerships.
+People don’t meet by accident nearly as much as they think.
+They meet through shared visibility.
+Through mutuals.
+Through posts that signal values, humor, taste, or simply presence.

+Even credibility is social now.
+Being searchable is legitimacy.
+Being absent means someone else fills the gap or takes the slot.

 But it's doing something even more critical than career building.

 ## And Right Now, Being Offline Makes You Useless